 I don't want to say but it comes out strangled.
 "Mommy."

 The door explodes inward and they're coming through fast and formidable, all in black with their expressions savage and eyes glinting in the dimness.
 I start screaming and hands fasten around me and pain lances over my back and sides, I can't see who has the whip, I can't tell who it is hitting me.
 I'm yanked up by my hair and it's the mistress, her eyes a cruel blue burning into me like ice against my skin.
 I can't breathe.
 I can't move.

 Her lips curl back revealing her fangs.

-I lean up onto my elbow and see through a gap in the sheet that the others are up.
+I lean up onto my elbow and see through a gap in the sheet the Others are awake.
 Most of them sat in their spaces hunched over their breakfast, others dressing.
 I can't help but think all their faces are the same.
-They all remind of dank rags, discoloured and shabby after years of use.
-I remember my dream, all the brightness and loveliness of the start of a sunrise before it descended into a nightmare.
+They all remind me of dank rags, discoloured and shabby after years of use.
+I remember my dream, all the brightness, and loveliness of the start of sunrise before it descended into a nightmare.
 Waking up still left me in that dark kitchen, it always would.